computation-structures/asim/EDX.md

 ## Grading

 ASim provides a way to check the contents of particular memory locations after the program has finished running.
-If the contents of those locations matches the specified values, ASim computes a checksum of the values.
-When the student clicks `Submit`, any edits made by the student to their program are sent to the edX server, along with computed checksum.
-The student's program are saved to be reloaded if the problem page is revisited.
-The student's checksum is compared to the expected checksum and, if it matches, the problem is marked correct.
+If the contents of those locations match the specified values, ASim computes a checksum of the values.
+When the student clicks `Submit`, any edits made by the student to their program are sent to the edX server, along with the computed checksum.
+The edX server saves student's program and the student's checksum is compared to the expected checksum.
+The the checksums match, the problem is marked correct.

 To add checking to an exercise: